StarForger/neb-bash/README.md

 # README

-A collection of usefult bash functions
+A collection of useful bash functions